Have Electrical Questions? We Have Answers!

 What is a commercial electrician?

 A commercial electrician possesses the skills and knowledge to handle large scale electrical projects.
 Typically these projects include office buildings, restaurants, hospitals, and any a variety of other large buildings.

 Will you carry the parts needed for the job?

 The majority of the time we’ll have the parts needed to complete the job.
 In some special contracts we might need to special order particular parts.
 However, you can always count on us to come prepared to the job.
-We maintain open communication without you throughout the process to ensure you are fully informed on timelines for ordered products if necessary.
+We maintain open communication with you throughout the process to ensure you are fully informed on timelines for ordered products if necessary.

 How do you differ from a residential electrician?

 Residential electricians are designed to handle the needs of your home.
 Our company thinks in much larger terms.
 We take on a wide range of commercial projects and problems.
 We know how to address even the most complex commercial electrical concerns.